TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-1.markdown

 Slug: python-mocks-a-gentle-introduction-part-1
 Summary:

-As already stressed in the two introductory posts on TDD (you can find them [here](categories/tdd/)) testing requires to write some code that uses the functions and objects you are going to develop.
-This means that you need to isolate a given (external) function, that is part of your public API, and demonstrate that it works with standard inputs and on edge cases.
+As already stressed in the two introductory posts on TDD (you can find them [here](/categories/tdd/)) testing requires to write some code that uses the functions and objects you are going to develop.
+This means that you need to isolate a given (external) function that is part of your public API and demonstrate that it works with standard inputs and in edge cases.

 For example, if you are going to develop an object that stores percentages (such as for example poll results), you should test the following conditions: the class can store a standard percentage such as 42%, the class shall give an error if you try to store a negative percentage, the class shall give an error if you store a percentage greater than 100%.

-Tests shall be idempotent, which in mathematics and computer science identifies a process that can be run multiple times without changing the status of the system, and isolated.
-A test shall not change its behaviour depending on previous executions of itself, nor depend on the previous execution (or missing execution) of other tests.
+Tests shall be _idempotent_ and _isolated_.
+Idempotent in mathematics and computer science identifies a process that can be run multiple times without changing the status of the system.
+Isolated means that a test shall not change its behaviour depending on previous executions of itself, nor depend on the previous execution (or missing execution) of other tests.

 Such restrictions, which guarantee that your tests are not passing due to a temporary configuration of the system or the order in which they are run, can raise big issues when dealing with external libraries and systems, or with intrinsically mutable concepts such as time.
 In the testing discipline, such issues are mostly faced using mocks, that is objects that pretend to be other objects.